boschglobal/embedded-linux/docs/about/faq.md

 Bosch Digital IT Campus, 4 rooms with a total capacity of 200, 50, 30 and 25
 people.

+## Response of Bosch employees (June 7th)

+627 Bosch employees are invited to this event because they might be engaged with Embedded IoT Linux.
+   137 accepted the invitation,
+    93 replied tentatively
+   338 employees did not response so far

 ## Address

 Robert Bosch GmbH